-Increasing the ionized form of the drug in the lumen by changing the pH of the urine can minimize the back-diffusion and increase clearance
+Increasing the ionized form of the drug in the lumen by changing the pH of the urine of minimize the back-diffusion and increase clearance

-{Ion Trapping}
+{lon Trapping}

-- Elimination of weak acids can be increased by alkalinization of the urine - e.g. phenobarbital (weak acid) overdose - Alkalinization of urine with bicarbonate keeps the drug ionized - Elimination of weak bases can be enhanced by acidification of the urine - e.g. overdose of amphetamine (weak base) - Acidification of urine with NH4Cl causes the protonation of the drug and enhancement of its excretion
+- Elimination of weak acids can be increased by alkalinization of the urine - e.g. phenobarbital (weak acid) overdose

+Alkalinization of urine with bicarbonate keeps the drug ionized

+- Elimination of weak bases can be enhanced by acidification of the urine - e.g. overdose of amphetamine (weak base)

-Role of drug metabolism in elimination
+Acidification of urine with NH4Cl causes the protonation of the drug and enhancement of its excretion

+ROLE OF DRUG METABOLISM IN ELIMINATION

-- Most drugs are lipid soluble - Without chemical modification drugs would diffuse back from the kidney lumen when their concentration is higher there - To minimize reabsorption drugs are modified (mainly in liver) to more polar compounds and skin
+Most drugs are lipid soluble

+Without chemical modification drugs would diffuse back from the kidney lumen when their concentration is higher there

+To minimize reabsorption drugs are modified (mainly in liver) to more polar compounds